project-chip/matter-handbook/content/Guides/_index.md

 # Guides

-This section contains detailed explanations of specific areas of Matter, There is not yet comprehensive coverage of all areas but we will endevour to expand the topics over time.
+This section contains detailed explanations of specific areas of Matter.
+There is not yet comprehensive coverage of all areas but we will endeavor to expand the topics over time.